A Broad Overview of Ae Video Editor

 Forgetting to Save Progress

-An easily avoidable mistake in Ae Video Editor workflows is losing hours of work due to:
+An easily avoidable mistake in Ae Video Editor workflows is accidental overwrites due to:

 - Software Crashes: Minimize risk by using autosave.